TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         For updating disks, you use the same format as described above for NICs except that the options are add_disks, remove_disks and update_disks and instead of "mac" these will be keyed on "path".

-        For tags and customer_metadata, you do the same thing as disks and NICs, but the keys are the index and the add/remove/update fields are:

-            add_tags
-            remove_tags
-            update_tags
-            add_customer_metadata
-            remove_customer_metadata
-            update_customer_metadata

-        and in the case of these options, the add and update values are objects instead of arrays of object.
-Eg.

-            echo '{"add_tags": {"hello": "world"}}' | vmadm update <uuid>

-        would add the tag 'hello' with value 'world'.

         Those fields marked in the PROPERTIES section below as updatable and modified with '(live update)' mean that when you update the property